erzawansyah/fhevm-starterkit/docs/03_AUTOMATION_SCRIPT.md

 # Automation Scripts & CLI Commands

-Dokumen ini menjelaskan **semua CLI commands** yang tersedia dalam FHEVM StarterKit untuk mengotomasi tugas-tugas umum.
+This document explains **all CLI commands** available in FHEVM StarterKit for automating common tasks.

 ---